 2. Diagonals

 b.
 Forest Home.
-Traffic is fairly heavy.
-In much of Milwaukee bike lanes have been added and sections are used for the Milwaukee bike routes.
+Traffic is fairly heavy, but in much of Milwaukee bike lanes have been added and sections are used for the Milwaukee bike routes.
 The quality of the shoulders at the intersection with I-894 is poor.

 3. East-west streets